jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 ## Angular Attributes

-### Mandatory:
+### Mandatory

+- **gridOptions**

-- **gridOptions**: The standard ag-Grid *GridOptions* object used for building column schema and setting key grid properties.
+The standard ag-Grid *GridOptions* object used for building column schema and setting key grid properties.

-note: Unlike in the 'vanilla' version, you do not need to set the `modules` property of *GridOptions* as you will provide this through the `modules` prop
+> Unlike in the 'vanilla' version, you do not need to set the `modules` property of *GridOptions* as you will provide this through the `modules` prop

+- **adaptableOptions**

-- **adaptableOptions**: The *AdaptableOptions* object that contains all the settings and options required for managing AdapTable.
+The *AdaptableOptions* object that contains all the settings and options required for managing AdapTable.
 See [Developer Documentation](https://api.adaptableblotter.com/interfaces/_adaptableoptions_adaptableoptions_.adaptableoptions) for more details.

 > Do not set the `vendorGrid` property of *AdaptableOptions* as this has been provided in the *gridOptions* prop.

-### Optional:
+### Optional

-- **onAdaptableReady: (adaptableApi: AdaptableApi)** An Adaptable event giving you access to the *AdaptableApi* object.
+- **onAdaptableReady: (adaptableApi: AdaptableApi, vendorGrid: GridOptions)**

+An Adaptable event giving you access to the *AdaptableApi* object.
 The api contains hundreds of methods providing full, safe, runtime access to all the functionality in AdapTable.
+Also gives access to the underlying ag-Grid instance object.
 See [Developer Documentation](https://api.adaptableblotter.com/interfaces/_api_adaptableapi_.adaptableapi) for more details.

 - **modules** Any ag-Grid Enterprise modules that you wish to include (see above)